 True, the Authority of the Collection NFT must sign the NFT to prove that it is allowed to be part of the collection.

 Verified is true.

-Verified can only be set true if the Authority on the Collection NFT has run the
+Verified can only be set true if the Authority on the Collection NFT has run one of the Token Metadata

 This is the same pattern as the